QPeiran/PythonStatistics/README.md

 Step 2-5: fill in ['Team Leader', 'Pickers Count'] by CFD.
 However, may require nomarlize later

-Step 2-6: give each event an ID!
+Step 2-6: give each event an ID

+Step 2-7: loop out the final data for analysis as "prepared data"

 #pd.Timestamp("timestamp aliked data") => return a "timestamp"
 #pd.Timedelta(t2-t1) => return the time difference between t1 and t2